kaibrabo/portfolio-kai/_portfolio/blocjams.md

 ## Explanation

+There are streaming services like Itunes and Spotify, but what should you do with all the music you've acquired throughout the years?

 Introducing BlocJams, a streaming service for your music library.
-BlocJams eliminates the need to sync your phone to your computer, take up memory on the device and allows remote listening anywhere on any device.
-There are streaming services like Itunes and Spotify, but what should you do with all the music you've acquired throughout the years?
+BlocJams eliminates the need to sync your phone to your computer, taking up memory on the device, and allows remote listening anywhere on any device.
 This app is of most use to anyone who would like to listen to their entire music library without having to sync to a computer.
 With streaming, another benefit is use on any device connected to internet.

 My role was to design and implement a functional music player that retrieves and plays an existing music library.